sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-final-case.md

 Now you are very familiar to 1x1x1x1 scenarios: one dataset, one index, one skillset and one indexer.
 The diagrams below describe this situation but also complex scenarios of Cognitive Search.

+### Partitioning for Parallel processing

+To divide the data into multiple containers, or partitions, helps to increase performance.
+It is required to create one data source and one indexer for partition, pointing to the same index.
+It is possible to use the same skillset or not, depends on the business requirements and also how the partitions were made.
+As an example, let's say that all images are separated from text documents.
+In this case makes sense to have different skillsets.

+To run them in parallel, Standard Service Tier is required, with the correct number of replicas and partitions.
+The number or maximum parallel indexers executions at the same time is calculated with this simple formula: number of partitions x number of replicas.
+If you have 3 replicas and 3 partitions, you can have up to 9 indexers at the same time.

+For more information on sizing, click [here](https://docs.microsoft.com/en-us/azure/search/search-capacity-planning) to learn how to do your sizing.

+### Complex Scenarios Diagrams

 ![Simple Scenario](../resources/images/lab-final-case/simple.png)
 ![Complex Scenario 1](../resources/images/lab-final-case/complex1.png)
 ![Complex Scenario 2](../resources/images/lab-final-case/complex2.png)